dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-11-30-the-other-side-of-the-coin.md

 [cryptography]: {{ '/cryptography' | absolute_url }}

 In Bitcoin, your private key is only one-half of the equation.
-You also need the public ledger, which records the information that is public to all.
+You also need the so-called public ledger, which records the information that is public to all.

 To ensure that public information has integrity---without falling back to cryptography, which requires private information and thus secrecy---we need to